ibm-cloud-docs/power-iaas/faq.md

 {: faq}

 Yes, you can add a user interface to an existing virtual machine by performing Operation System administration steps to configure the desired adapter settings.

+## Does PowerVC provide support for more than one language to VM Console for a single Novalink host?
+{: #language-support}
+{: faq}

+PowerVC (Power Virtualization Center) does not support multiple language console sessions for a single Novalink host.
+The language support is determined by the first console session started on the Novalink host, which affects all subsequent sessions.
+For more information, see [Support page](https://supportcontent.ibm.com/support/pages/node/6328173).